MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies.md

 ## Use a retention policy instead of older features

-A single retention policy can easily apply to an entire organization and locations across Office 365, including Exchange Online, SharePoint Online, OneDrive for Business, and Office 365 groups.
-If you need to retain or delete content anywhere in Office 365, we recommend that you use a retention policy and optionally supplement this with [retention labels](labels.md).
+A single retention policy can easily apply to an entire organization and locations across Microsoft 365, including Exchange Online, SharePoint Online, OneDrive, and Microsoft 365 groups.
+If you need to retain or delete content anywhere in Microsoft 365, we recommend that you use a retention policy and optionally supplement this with [retention labels](labels.md).

-If you have previously used other configurations to retain or delete content in Office 365, they will continue to work side by side with retention policies and retention labels.
+If you have previously used other configurations to retain or delete content in Microsoft 365, they will continue to work side by side with retention policies and retention labels.
 However, we recommend that going forward, you use retention policies and retention labels instead.
-They provide you with a single mechanism to centrally manage both retention and deletion of content across Office 365.
+They provide you with a single mechanism to centrally manage both retention and deletion of content across Microsoft 365.

 The older features that you might have used: